airetlabs/anrf-duplicate/README.md

-# AcadAIsist: – A Small Language Model Based Lightweight and Accessible Evaluation Tool for
-Reducing Faculty Workload Without Compromising Academic Rigour
+# AcadAIsist: – A Small Language Model Based Lightweight and Accessible Evaluation Tool for reducing Faculty Workload Without Compromising Academic Rigour

 A full stack academic evaluation platform for faculty members to create, manage, publish, and analyze assessments.